link2110/discord-guides/server-admin/kicks-and-bans.md

 ![manage](https://my.mixtape.moe/lbnemi.png)

-> Take not of the message at the bottom of this window, as bans are not a guaranteed way of keeping people out of a server.
+> Take note of the message at the bottom of this window, as bans are not a guaranteed way of keeping people out of a server.